Hold Tight...

 nano /etc/haproxy/haproxy.cfg

-On defaults section change http to tcp:
+On the defaults section change HTTP to tcp:

 mode tcp

-Then add to accept connection on port 80 and 443 then forward them to 6 different servers:
+Then add to accept a connection on port 80 and 443 then forward them to 6 different servers:

 global